mvp-2003/DealMate/docs/demo-coupon-system.md

 ---

-**Summary**: DealPal's coupon aggregation system is a comprehensive, production-ready solution that provides automated coupon discovery, intelligent testing, and seamless user experience across web and browser extension platforms.
+**Summary**: DealMate's coupon aggregation system is a comprehensive, production-ready solution that provides automated coupon discovery, intelligent testing, and seamless user experience across web and browser extension platforms.
 The system handles 500+ new coupons daily with 95%+ accuracy and supports 1,000+ merchants with sub-200ms response times.

 **Next Steps**: Focus on AI enhancements and mobile app integration for Q4 2025.